xaman27x/Cipheria/README.md

 ## Key Features:

-- **Authentication Service** A Secure Authentication Layer with a hassle free user creation interface.
+- **Authentication Service** A Secure Authentication Layer with hassle free new user creation interface.
-- **Forgot Password** Simple and Safe Password Reset Options, facilitated by EmailID.
+- **Forgot Password** Simple and Safe Password Reset Options, facilitated by personal EmailID's.
-- **Seemless Interface** Smart and Easy to use User Interface for Chat nputs.
+- **Seemless Interface** Smart and Easy to use User Interface for Chat inputs.
 - **Chat Synchronisation** Chat History has a Backup and is synced with Realtime updates.
 - **Beautiful UI** Enjoy the stunning and seemless interface for an enhanced browsing experience.
 - **Responsive Elements:** Every element in the browsing interface is responsive and efficiently handled.